ankrutik/notes/aws/solutions_arch_cert/notes.md

 On **exceeding the retry policy for asynchronous invocations**, you can configure a “dead letter queue” (DLQ) into which the event will be  placed; in the absence of a configured DLQ the event may be rejected.
 On **exceeding the retry policy for stream based invocations**, the data would have already expired and therefore rejected.

 Lambda functions provide **access only to a single VPC**.
 If multiple subnets are specified, they must all be in the same VPC.
-You can connect to other VPCs by **peering your VPCs**.
-Access to internet is blocked and must be routed thru a NAT if needed.
+You can connect to other VPCs by **peering your VPCs**. **Access to internet is blocked** and must be **routed thru a NAT** if needed.

 **Code Signing for AWS Lambda** offers trust and integrity controls that  enable you to verify that only unaltered code from approved developers  is deployed in your Lambda functions.

 Lambda like EC2 and ECS **supports hyper-threading** on one or more virtual CPUs (if your code supports hyper-threading).

+Lambda does provide **encryption functionality of environment variable**s.
+When you create or update Lambda functions that use environment variables, AWS Lambda encrypts them using the AWS Key Management Service.
+When your Lambda function is invoked, those values are decrypted and made available to the Lambda code.
+The first time you create or update Lambda functions that use environment variables in a region, a default service key is created for you automatically within AWS KMS.
+This key is used to encrypt environment variables.
+However, if you wish to use **encryption helpers** and use KMS to encrypt environment variables after your Lambda function is created, you must create your own AWS KMS key and choose it instead of the default key.
+The default key will give errors when chosen.
+Creating your own key gives you more flexibility, including the ability to create, rotate, disable, and define access controls, and to audit the encryption keys used to protect your data.

 ### Used as